I have been very blessed to have eaten my fair share of good Chinese food as my step mum is half Chinese and also a chef. Yes, say no more!

 It’s very tasty, healthy, kids also like it (because who doesn’t like making your own little parcels of food to munch on!) so it really ticks all the boxes.

-500 gr pork mince or if you don’t like pork, this recipe is also nice with chicken or turkey mince
+500 grams pork mince or if you don’t like pork, this recipe is also nice with chicken or turkey mince

 1 large carrot grated